Rian1010/Charity-Website/README.md

 ```

 It gets the position of the item, calculates its new position when dragged and enables the calculator to be moved by subtracting calculator.offsetTop by position2 and calculator.offsetTop by position1, using pixels for the unit of the result.
+I got the code to move the calculator around the page, with the help of tutors and a [Stackoverflow post](https://stackoverflow.com/questions/53247852/javascript-moveable-divs-with-javascript).

 Finally, the closeDragCalculator function uses the following codes to stop the process, once the mouse is released: